KhronosGroup/glTF-Sample-Models/2.0/StainedGlassLamp/README.md

 ## Description

-This model represents a real product, a Tiffany-style stained glass table lamp being sold on [the Wayfair website](https://www.wayfair.com/lighting/pdp/fleur-de-lis-living-credle-275-table-lamp-fdlv3095.html).
+This model represents a real product, a Tiffany-style stained glass table lamp sold on [the Wayfair website](https://www.wayfair.com/).

 The model is made of eight parts, each with their own materials and using PNG textures, mostly 2048x2048.
 All UVs are arranged between 0 and 1, except for a few overlapping parts which have been offset 1 UV unit to avoid texture baking errors.
 The model uses 55,428 triangles and 51,174 vertices.